 Ignatian Family Teach-In for Justice

-An opportunity for students, faculty and staff to join in solidarity with other Jesuit colleges, universities and high schools in Washington, D.C. on November 7-9, 2015.
-Speakers, ranging from college students to those engaged fulltime in the work of service and peace, reflect on a wide range of issues and on the Jesuit commitment to justice.
+An opportunity for students, faculty and staff to join in solidarity with other Jesuit colleges, universities and high schools in Washington, D.C. on November12-14 to hear speakers, network with others and to pray, act and reflect on the Jesuit commitment to social justice.